 Support our Sponsors

 By Elizabeth Tucker—

 Still/Moving, an exhibition spanning two venues, presents a thirty-year retrospective of the Chinese artist Shen Wei.
-Shen first trained as an opera singer and studied painting and Chinese calligraphy before co-founding a modern dance company and moving to the US in the late 1990s.
+He first trained as an opera singer and studied painting and Chinese calligraphy before co-founding a modern dance company and moving to the US in the late 1990s.

+Support our Sponsors